Skardyy/Shell-Alias-Maker/README.md

 ```
 * add the dir that contains cc.exe into your path env variable.
 * open your terminal, write cc, and you're done.
+## Config
+create a folder called Apps in the root dir of cc.exe.
+inside that folder you can put your .lnk files, .url files, and any file that requires a simple '. path\to\file' to run
+inside that folder you can also put a config.txt file to create aliases and change the default shell.
+### Config file
+check [Config guidelines](https://github.com/Skardyy/cc/blob/main/Apps/README.md) for detail of how to write a config file.
 ### Important
-the shortcuts folder that contains the .lnk files and config.txt file must be at the same dir as cc.exe
+the Apps folder that contains the apps and config.txt file must be at the same dir as cc.exe
 ## to-know
-* because cc is an unsigned executable and runs commands, if the command or app you're running is unknown cc will be flagged as antivirus, in such case u can exclude it from the scan of antivirus (or just don't run shady apps / commands), but do so in cautions
+because cc is an unsigned executable and runs commands, if the command or app you're running is unknown cc will be flagged as antivirus, in such case u can exclude it from the scan of antivirus (or just don't run shady apps / commands), but do so in cautions